-A Neighborhood Meeting will be held to discuss two (2) companion City of Alachua applications on ±126.8-acres (Alachua County Tax Parcels 03049-000-000 and 03049-003-000) located north of US 441 and west of 1-75; a Large-scale Comprehensive Plan Amendment to amend the Future Land Lise Map from Commercial, Medium Density Residential, and Moderate Density Residential to Commercial, High Density Residential, Medium Density Residential, and Moderate Density Residential; and a Rezoning to amend the Official Zoning Atlas from Cl.
-RMT-8. and RSF-4 to Cl, RMF-15, RMF-8, and RSF-4.
-The intent of the applications is to modify existing FLU and Zoning boundaries to accommodate multi-family, single family, and commercial uses.
+A Neighborhood Meeting will be held to discuss two (2) companion City of Alachua applications on \pm 126.8-arcs (Alachua County Tax Parcels 03049-000-000 and 03049-003-000) located north of US 441 and west of (-75; a Large-scale Comprehensive Plan Amendment to amend the Future Land Use Map from Commercial, Medium Density Residential, and Moderate Density Residential to Commercial, High Density Residential, Medium Density Residential, and Moderate Density Residential and a Rezoning to amend the Official Zoning Alachus (Star C, RMF-8), and RSF-4 to Cl, RMF-8, and RSF-4.
+The Intent of the applications is to mould vasily existing FLU and Zoning boundaries to accommodate multi-family, single family, and commercial uses.
 This is not a public hearing.
 The purpose of this meeting is to inform the public about the nature of the proposal and seek their comments.

-Time: 6:00pm on Wednesdey, May 23, 2018 Location: CHW, 11801 Research Dr., Alachus, FL 32615 Contact: Ryan Thompson, AICP Phone Number: (352) 331-1976
+Time: 6:00pm on Wednesdey, May 23, 2018 Location: CHW, 11801 Research Dr., Alachua, FL 32015 Contact: Ryan Thompson, AICP Phone Number: (352) 331-1976